mysociety/alaveteli/lib/acts_as_xapian/README.txt

 * :values, things which have a range of values for sorting, or for collapsing.
-Specify an array quadruple of [ field, identifier, prefix, type ] where ** identifier is an arbitary numeric identifier for use in the Xapian database ** prefix is the part to use in search queries that goes before the :
+Specify an array quadruple of [ field, identifier, prefix, type ] where ** identifier is an arbitrary numeric identifier for use in the Xapian database ** prefix is the part to use in search queries that goes before the :
 ** type can be any of :string, :number or :date